jacobobryant/biff/docs/01-tutorial/03-deploy.md

 We'll follow the steps in [Reference > Production](https://biffweb.com/docs/reference/production/).

 > 1․ Create an Ubuntu VPS in e.g. DigitalOcean.
 Give it at least 1GB of memory.
+Here's a
+>    [DigitalOcean referral link](https://m.do.co/c/141610534c91) that'll give you $200 of
+>    credit.

-Create a [Digital Ocean](https://digitalocean.com) account if you don't have one already.
+Create a [Digital Ocean](https://m.do.co/c/141610534c91) account if you don't have one already.
 Go to the [create droplet](https://cloud.digitalocean.com/droplets/new) page.
 Change the default droplet to something cheaper:

 ![Screenshot of creating a droplet on Digital Ocean](/img/tutorial/do-price.png)